wasjabloch/relMT/docs/how-to/formats.md

 # (str)
 phase:

+# Optional variable name that holds the waveform array
+# (str)
+variable_name:

-# One-character component names ordered as in the waveform array, as one string (e.g. 'ZNE')
+# One-character component names ordered as in the waveform array, as one string
+# (e.g. 'ZNE')
 # (str)
 components: